 For example, London has a variety of airports to use, both for commercial flights and private jets.
 However, there are only a few points of overlap.
 For example, private jets will almost never fly in or out of Heathrow or Gatwick.
-However, they will fly from Stansted, Luton, and London City.
+Yet they will fly from Stansted, Luton, and London City.

 Conversely, private jets operate from Farnborough, Biggin Hill, and RAF Northolt.
 However, commercial aircraft will not operate from these airports.

 Additionally, private jet passengers will transition through the FBO.
 The FBO is essentially the terminal for private jet passengers.
 And, thanks to the convenience and efficiency of flying by private jet, passengers only need to arrive 15 minutes prior to departure.
 That makes the entire process of flying private extremely quick.